People wonder why no traffic shows up to their sites even though they publish “epic content.”

 Keyword research is the second thing any online marketer needs to do before starting an online website or accepting any SEO project.

-The first is to define what is the main goal of the new project… It is to increase search traffic to 100,000 within 2 years or to make $2,000 monthly income from affiliate and ads in 2 years?
+The first is to define what is the main goal of the new project… It is to increase search traffic to 100,000 within 2 years or to make $2,000 monthly income from affiliates, like Amazon Affiliate income, and ads in 2 years?